plomino/PlominoDoc/docs/fields.rst

         corresponding document item.
 Field type
     :Value:
+        - Datagrid
+        - Date/Time
+        - Doclink
+        - File attachment
+        - Google chart
-        - Selection list
+        - Google visualization
         - Name
-        - Text
         - Number
-        - Date/Time
-        - File attachment
         - Rich text
+        - Selection list
-        - Doclink
+        - Text
     :Purpose:
         Depending on the field type, the values entered in the field and/or the rendering of the field might be different.
 (See